 The Management MBA provides graduates with critical thinking and decision-making skills, as well as comprehensive knowledge of key leadership and management principles.
 The program is designed to provide students with the skills and knowledge necessary to progress to a higher level in their organization or take the next step in their career.
 The Management MBA is a 15 course, 45 credit hour degree program which leads to a Masters of Business Administration degree and a certificate in Management.
-Students can begin the program at any time during the year, and can complete the program entirely online or in a combination of online and on-ground courses lasting seven weeks.
+Students interested in learning more should click here.
+To apply, visit www.brenau.edu/apply.

 Brenau also offers the option to students already holding a post-graduate degree to earn the Management Certificate by completing the 5 required courses in the Management Concentration curriculum.

 To enhance their success in the program, students are required to take BA 500 MBA Foundations (3 hours) and BA507 Introduction to Business Communications (3 hours).
 These courses must be completed before starting the other MBA coursework.